OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 ## 3. Approval

-Once an IDSPACE is approved, two important YAML format files (`[IDSPACE].yml`) must be created.
+Once an IDSPACE is approved, two important files must be created.
 Since your project will be responsible for maintaining these files, it's best if someone on your team reads our documentation and creates these files.
 If this is impossible, please let us know on your tracker issue, and one of our volunteers will try to accommodate you.

 1. An OBO Registry metadata file.
 An OBO Registry entry provides key metadata about your project for <http://obofoundry.org> and many other uses.
 See our [FAQ: Edit metadata](http://obofoundry.github.io/faq/how-do-i-edit-metadata.html)